voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 ### Promotions and promotion tiers

-A promotion is a campaign in which a discount is applied to a customer's cart without a voucher.
-When a customer qualifies for a promotion, the discount is automatically added to their cart.
+A promotion is a campaign <!-- A promotion is a campaign that groups discounts that have a similar purpose and do not require a voucher code to enable the discount --> in which a discount is applied to a customer's cart without a voucher.
+When a customer qualifies for a promotion, the discount is automatically applied to their cart, or can be shown to the customer as a part of the Qualification process.

 A [promotion tier](ref:list-promotion-tiers) is a specific discount with conditions.
-The discount is automatically applied to the customers who meet the conditions.
+The discount is automatically applied to the customers and carts that meet the conditions.

 Promotion tiers can be applied together as a promotion stack or arranged in a hierarchy of application in one promotion campaign.